gohugoio/hugoDocs/content/en/content-management/related.md

 Custom configuration should be set using the same syntax.

 {{< note >}}
 If you add a `related` configuration section, you need to add a complete configuration.
 It is not possible to just set, say, `includeNewer` and use the rest from the Hugo defaults.
 {{< /note >}}

-### Top level configuration options
+### Top-level options

 threshold
 : (`int`) A value between 0-100.
 Lower value will give more, but maybe not so relevant, matches.

 includeNewer
-: (`bool`) Set to `true` to include **pages newer than the current page** in the related content listing.
+: (`bool`) Whether to include **pages newer than the current page** in the related content listing.
 This will mean that the output for older posts may change as new related content gets added.
+Default is `false`.

 toLower
-: (`bool`) Set to `true` to lower case keywords in both the indexes and the queries.
+: (`bool`) Whether to transform keywords in both the indexes and the queries to lower case.
 This may give more accurate results at a slight performance penalty.
-Note that this can also be set per index.
+Default is `false`.

 ### Configuration options per index